fenago/deep-learning-for-nlp/Lab Guides/chapter_24/Lab_15.md

 documents.
 - How to can use a suite of small examples to develop an intuition for how differences between a candidate and reference text impact the final BLEU score.

-24.7.1

-Next

-In the next chapter, you will discover how you can prepare data for training a caption generation model.